mrzealot/absolem/index.md

     <img src="./pics/assembly/92_1st_staining.jpg" width="40%" />
 </div>

-I don't know the exact point in the process where the wood got a litte warped, but it did.
+I don't know the exact point in the process where the wood got a little warped, but it did.
 So I applied a little heat (I literally ironed the layers) and then clamped them to a straight surface to cool "the right way".
 Anyways, the results are looking good so far!